ryanmcnally93/ascension/README.md

 This is a Django web application for Ascension, a music studio based in Birmingham.
 Languages used include HTML, CSS, JavaScript and Python, created using Django Crispy Forms, All Auth, Stripe, Pillow & Bootstrap.

-Thie project allows users to book studio time with engineers or rehearsal rooms for practicing musicians/bands.
+This project allows users to book studio time with engineers or rehearsal rooms for practicing musicians/bands.
 It also has a small shop which is situated in the foyer, where musicians can buy strings, capos, and other small instrument parts.

 The web application allows the creator to create more listings in the products section, and more studios, sound engineers and rehearsal rooms.